yogsototh/yblog/Scratch/en/blog/Absorb-Github-Events.md

 - then you might need to enrich them,
 - afterward, you'll need to aggregate them,
 - you also need to give a way to question the aggregates via an %api,
-- and finally you'll need to provide a nice dashboard using the %api
+- and finally you'll need to provide a nice dashboard using the %api.

 So let's start by a way to get all github events in realtime.